MatheusNDDS/bmn-script/README.md

 # Config Bundle Manager (B.M.N)
-It is something like a package manager created to facilitate the post-installation of Linux based operational systems.
+It is something like a package manager (but weirder), created to facilitate the post-installation of Linux based operational systems.

 # Setup instructions
 Install syntax: